IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 ## Reconcile states

-Thus far, we've talked about the relationship between a cluster's desired state and its current state, and how a controller reconciles between those two states for the part of the cluster it manages.
+Thus far, we've talked about the relationship between a cluster's desired state and its current state, and how a controller reconciles between those two states for the resources it manages.
 The way Kube controllers and operators' custom controllers reconcile is analogous:

 ![reconcile states](../images/operator-controller-reconciliation.png)

 Operator controllers work one level of abstraction higher than the Kube controllers.
 The Kube controllers reconcile built-in kinds like `Deployment` and `Job` into lower-level built-in kinds like `Pod`s.
 Custom controllers reconcile CRDs like `Memcached` and `Etcd` into workload kinds like `Deployment` and `Service`.
 So, a custom controller's current state becomes a Kube controller's desired state.

-Both kinds of controllers reconcile between desired and current state, <b>operators adjust between three states</b>: operators' custom resources reconcile to the cluster's desired state which reconciles to the cluster's current state.
+Both kinds of controllers reconcile between desired and current state, but it takes two rounds of transformation to deploy a workload for a custom resource:
+- The operator's controller transforms the custom resource into a set of managed resources (a.k.a. the workload) that are the operator's current state but are also the control plane's desired state
+- The Kubernetes controllers transform the managed resources into running pods (a.k.a. the operand) in the control plane's current state

 ## Conclusion